 Brewing is an ancient occupation which became an organised industry in the Middle Ages.
-Until the appearance of large industrial brewers in the 18th century, the majority of brewing was done in brewhouses attached to inns and pubs.
+Until the appearance of large industrial brewers in the 18th century, most brewing was done in brewhouses attached to inns and pubs.

-The Blue Anchor in Helston started life as a 15th-century rest house run by monks who also brewed mead on the site.
-After the Dissolution of the Monasteries, it became a tavern and a brewery, today selling its own ales which it has been brewing on-site for hundreds of years.
+The Blue Anchor in Helston started as a 15th-century rest house run by monks brewing mead on the site.
+After the Dissolution of the Monasteries, it became a tavern and a brewery, today selling its ales which it has been brewing on-site for hundreds of years.

-The Isles of Scilly contain a remarkable abundance of archaeological remains from over 4000 years of human activity.
+The Isles of Scilly contain many archaeological remains from over 4000 years of human activity.

-This crushing mill in Tresco on St. Mary’s is an early example of the simple animal mill and is unusual in being carved directly from the bedrock.
+This crushing mill in Tresco on St. Mary’s is an early example of a simple animal mill and is unusual in being carved directly from the bedrock.